SUMMARY

 7. Neo-Expressionism

 The contemporary art movement Neo-Expressionism arose during the 1980s as an antidote to the cool, clean precision of Minimalism and Photorealism.
-It was an important moment in the development of contemporary art, when artists played with how the messy, painterly elements of early 20th century Expressionism could be incorporated with references to the real world.
+It was an important moment in the development of contemporary art when artists played with how the messy, painterly elements of early 20th-century Expressionism could be incorporated with references to the real world.

 8. Text Art

 Text art is an important strand of contemporary art.
-Artists have been experimenting with how text can be incorporated into works of art since the 1970s, and today many leading examples of contemporary art feature text.
+Artists have experimented with how text can be incorporated into works of art since the 1970s, and today many leading examples of contemporary art feature text.
 These range from Martin Creed’s soothing neon signage to David Shrigley’s sly scribbles and Jenny Holzer’s light art.

 9. The Young British Artists